Tech1k/Tech1k/README.md

 ![Kristian Kramer](kristian-og-banner-github.png?v=2)

-### I'm a 18 year old full stack programmer and more based in Colorado
+### I'm an 18 year old full stack programmer and more based in Colorado

 ### ⚡️ Technical Skills
 - Experienced in C++, C, C#, Java, JavaScript, PHP, Bash, and more.